Artchibald/WTW_107405_product_logo_template_script/README.md

 You must have a purple portion of your original icons or the invert to whites wont work and will skip.

+Make sure that all the colours in the expressive stripe are set to RGB otherwise the script will have trouble with CMYK colour conversion.

 # Script is 4 distinct blocks

 - Script starts with global var declarations, standard.